rainingmp3/quad-attitude-control/README.md

 except numpy for working with matrices and matplotlib for playing animations and displaying graphs of flight indicators.

+## Sources
-My mains inspiration were Coursera Aerial Robotics by Vijar Kumar and MIT Robotic VNAV course
+Main sources of inspiration were Coursera Aerial Robotics by [Vijar Kumar](https://www.coursera.org/learn/chatgpt-excel-formulas-visualizations) and [MIT Robotics VNAV course](https://vnav.mit.edu/).